linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 10.05.2023 (announcement)
+- 📝🌊Exciting news, folks!
+We just requested a DPA agreement with @wasabi_cloud. 🙌 Are you familiar with this type of contract?
+Let us know in the comments below! 🔁 #dataprotection #cloudstorage #contracts 🤔 Have you signed a DPA recently?

 ### 09.05.2023 (announcement Showit)
 - 🎉📺Exciting news!
 We've officially released Version 3.0 of Showit, the ultimate video streaming platform. 💻While we're still adding some final touches, all our new features are up for grabs.
 Check out the patch notes and documentation on github!📝 What's your favorite video streaming feature? #Showit #Videostreaming #Version3.0 #ExcitingUpdates